Candidate Conversations: Democratic Candidate for Lt. Governor Debbie Harrington

 Among the races we are examining is the race for Lt.
 Governor and in this interview, Democrat Debbie Harrington.

 DPM's full-length Candidate Conversation with Democratic candidate for Lt.
-Governor Debbie Harington
+Governor Debbie Harrington

 Her campaign website is here.